RAF Ludford Magna: Fog dispersal system

 Ludford Magna was one of a small number of RAF stations equipped with an early experimental Fog Investigation and Dispersal Operation (FIDO) system.
 The station was provided with seven large fuel tanks, which pumped petrol into two large pipes running up either side one of their runways.
 Once the open flame burners along the length of the main runway were ignited the intense rising heat would lift and disperse the fog leaving a visually clear and illuminated runway.

 Not all RAF stations were FIDO equipped and when dense fog affected the county it was not unknown for aircraft from several stations to be diverted to RAF Ludford Magna for a safe landing, returning to their home stations when the foggy weather cleared.
 Volunteer observers at the surrounding Royal Observer Corps posts were specially trained and provided with coloured rocket flares (code named Granite) to guide any aircraft lost in thick fog towards the limited number of FIDO equipped stations.

 The only other airfields in Lincolnshire fitted with FIDO systems were RAF Fiskerton, RAF Metheringham and RAF Sturgate and there were only 15 FIDO stations in the UK, mostly on the east coast.

 Post-war use

-After the war the station's buildings were used to house 800 Polish refugees between 1948 and 1956.
+After the war some of the station's buildings were used to house 800 Polish refugees between 1948 and 1956.

-Not all the station buildings!
-I stayed at the resettlement camp many times in the early 1950s when the airbase was used by the USAF flying Shooting Stars (I was too young to recognise the actual marque but remember that they were in the I-Spy book of aeroplanes at the time).
-It's odd that this is not mentioned anywhere.